braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/zoom.md

 > Webinars have become common for Braze customers to host over the past few years.
 When hosting a Zoom webinar, users must enter their information on a Zoom landing page to sign up.

 A recommended user flow is outlined below:
-1. Schedule a webinar in Zoom and generate a `meetingId`.
+1. Schedule a webinar in Zoom and generate a `webinarId`.
 2. Use Braze to promote Zoom webinars via email, push, and in-app message channels.
 3. Include a call-to-action button in these communications that automatically adds users to the webinar.

 This can be accomplished by using the [Zoom APIs](https://marketplace.zoom.us/docs/api-reference/zoom-api/methods/#operation/meetingRegistrantCreate) to automatically add a user to a webinar through a button click within an email, push, or in-app message.
-Use the following endpoint, replacing the meeting ID in the API request.
+Use the following endpoint, replacing the webinar ID in the API request.

-POST: `/meetings/{meetingId}/registrants`
+POST: `/meetings/{webinarId}/registrants`

-For more information, refer to the Zoom [Add meeting registrant endpoint](https://marketplace.zoom.us/docs/api-reference/zoom-api/methods/#operation/meetingRegistrantCreate).<br><br>
+For more information, refer to the Zoom [Add webinar registrant endpoint](https://developers.zoom.us/docs/api/rest/reference/zoom-api/methods/#operation/webinarRegistrantCreate).<br><br>

 {% tabs %}
 {% tab Email %}